Rare earth metals are at the core of every major technology today.

 China has a monopoly on rare earth production and refinement.
 The country controls 95% of rare earth production, giving it enormous leverage in the market.

-Such dominance has created a volatile market — one that China manipulates at will.
+Such dominance has created a volatile market — one that China can manipulate at will.

 Since then, the country has sought to systematically bring the world’s rare earth sector under its umbrella of state-owned companies.

-In 1995, China bought the biggest American rare earth magnet company, Magnequench, which was based in Indiana.
+In 1995, China bought Magnequench, the largest American rare earth magnet company, which was based in Indiana.
 In doing this, China took control of the most important portfolio of rare earth patents in the world.

 In 2010, China tightened its export quotas, shrinking supplies to the rest of the world.
 And China also imposed duties of 15–25% on its rare earth products.

 Prices for rare earth metals (and their corresponding stocks) shot through the roof as a result.